halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 When starting the technical part of the interview, I always like to tell the candidate that they can ask me any question at any point during the interview, and that it is better to ask when they are stuck or do not know anything.
 I also tell them that this part will simulate how it is to be working together, and therefore they are allowed to look things up using search or whatever is their favorite AI.

+> Note that it never hurts to give them guidance, share things, or teach them as you are conducting the interview.
+This will also reflect back on you to show that you are someone who can help them grow as well.

 I also never share the code with the candidate, as I like to share my screen and tell them to guide me on what to do.
 This is good to see if the communication skills of the candidate is at a decent level, where we can solve problems together.

 #### Code understanding